optiweigh/oak-examples/apps/ros/ros_driver_spatial_bb_example/README.md

 # ROS DRIVER BASIC EXAMPLE
 This is an example of ROS driver being run as an OAK 4 app.
-It launches ROS driver in standalone and publishes RGB, Stereo and IMU data.t>
+It launches ROS driver that publishes spatial image detections and rgb pointcloud.
+Additinally, `spatial_bb` composable node from `depthai_filters` is also being run which republishes spatial detections as Marker messages to visualize bounding boxes in 3D space.
 These topics can be accessible for viewing and/or further processing directly on host.
 It is based on ROS2 Kilted, but you should be able to subscribe to topics in other distributions such as Humble or Jazzy.
-To change the behavior of the driver, you can use parameters.yaml file which is passed to the driver.

 ## Prerequisites